Building Qutrit Diagonal Gates from Phase Gadgets: Introduction

 Most quantum computing theory developed thus far has focussed on qubits --- two-level quantum systems.
 However, there has been a recent surge of interest in studying the more general case of $d$-level quantum systems, called \emph{qudits}.
 This has led to applications of qudits for quantum algorithms~\cite{WangY2020quditsreview}, improving magic state distillation noise thresholds~\cite{CampbellE2014quditmsdthresholds}, and communication noise resilience~\cite{CozzolinoD2019quditcommunication}.
 Qudits have been experimentally demonstrated on quantum processors based on ion traps~\cite{RingbauerM2021quditions} and superconducting devices~\cite{BlokM2021scrambling,YeB2018cphasephoton,YurtalanM2020Walsh-Hadamard,HillA2021doublycontrolled}.

 The specific case of qu\emph{trits}, where $d=3$, has been used to improve qubit readout~\cite{MalletF2009qubitreadout2state}, but most notably, qutrits have been used to study \emph{emulation}: where qubit computation is emulated inside a subspace of the qudits to enable more resource-efficient gate implementations.
-While using qudits to emulate qubit computation can lead to efficiency advantages, the converse is not the case~\cite{BullockS2005qubitemuqudit}.
+In contrast, it has been argued that qubits cannot simulate qudit (where $d > 2$ and $d$ is not a power of $2$) computation efficiently~\cite{BullockS2005qubitemuqudit}.

-Most work on qutrits and emulation has focussed on \emph{classical} functions: those that come from a map of classical trits.
+Much work on qutrits and emulation has focussed on \emph{classical} functions: those that come from a map of classical trits.
 For instance, using qutrits we can build logarithmic-depth Toffolis~\cite{GokhaleP2019asymptotic,NikolaevaAS2022mctqutrit} and binary AND gates on superconducting qutrits~\cite{ChuJ2021superconductingand}.
-This leaves open the question of whether there is any advantages to emulation by studying `truly' quantum gates such as diagonal unitaries.
+This leaves open the question of whether there are any advantages to emulation by studying `truly' quantum gates such as diagonal unitaries.
 For qubits a useful tool for understanding diagonal unitaries has been the concept of a \emph{phase gadget}~\cite{KissingerA2020reduc}.
-This is a type of symmetric multi-qubit interaction that occurs naturally in many hardware architectures~\cite{SheldonS2016IBMCRgate,PinoJM2021honeywellarchitecture,PetitL2020silicontwoqubitgates}, and serves as a good basis for optimising quantum circuits~\cite{phaseGadgetSynth,cowtan2020generic,deBeaudrapN2020reducepifourphase,deBeaudrapN2020treducspidernest,vandeWeteringJ2021globalgates,Backens2020extraction}.
+This is a type of symmetric multi-qubit interaction that occurs naturally in many hardware architectures~\cite{PinoJM2021honeywellarchitecture,PetitL2020silicontwoqubitgates,SheldonS2016IBMCRgate}, and serves as a good basis for optimising quantum circuits~\cite{phaseGadgetSynth,cowtan2020generic,deBeaudrapN2020reducepifourphase,deBeaudrapN2020treducspidernest,vandeWeteringJ2021globalgates,Backens2020extraction}.
 Any diagonal qubit unitary can be expressed as a product of phase gadgets by writing the unitary as a \emph{phase polynomial}~\cite{AmyVerification,deGriendA2020architecturephasepoly}.